klundblad/line_follower/README.md

 PCB's for EE 299 Robot (Photo resistors and PID control):
-This circuit utilizes basic, passive components to sense between light colors and dark colors in order to follow a path marked by dark lines
+This circuit utilizes basic, passive components to sense between light colors and dark colors in order to follow a path marked by dark lines.
+Motors on the robot are tuned via PID control from four passive potentiometers